Frequently Asked Heart Questions

 What is cardiac catheterization?

 The procedure is performed by a specially-trained physician.
 The patient is awake during the entire procedure but is given a relaxing sedative.
 The procedure begins by administration of an anesthetic to the site where the catheter will be inserted - usually the groin or arm.
-A small incision is made in the skin and a catheter is then inserted.
-The catheter will be advanced through a blood vessel into the heart.
+A catheter is then inserted and will be advanced through a blood vessel into the heart.
 Once the catheter is in place, injections of dye will be made into the arteries and chambers of the heart.
 An x-ray camera will be moved around the table to take pictures of the heart from a number of different angles.
 The procedure usually takes 30 to 60 minutes.

 What is an angioplasty?